 Infinite Variety: Three centuries of Red and White Quilts

-American Folk Art Museum at Park Armory
+American Folk Art Museum at Park Armory643 Park Ave, New York City (between 66th & 67th Streets)

 March 25-30, 2011